wjayee/tp/docs/team/bkjwjason.md

 * **Project management**:
     * Designed and added UI mockup
-    * Assigned Issues for v1.2 and v1.3
+    * Assigned Issues for v1.2, v1.3 and v1.4
     * Did issue Triaging for PE-D Issues, and assigned issues accordingly

 * **Enhancements to existing features**:
     * Added Detailed View for Animal Catalog
+    * Integrate Detailed View to work with Animal-Specific Commands
     * Added Task and TaskList Attributes for Animal
     * Add Task to Storage as JSONAdaptedTask
     * Minor UI additions (Orange on selected cells)
+    * Wrote tests for Name, Sex, PetId, AdmissionDate, DateofBirth, Task, TaskList, JSONAdaptedTask, and AnimalModelManager

 * **Documentation**:
     * User Guide:
-      to be added
+      Wrote the portion regarding detailed view, and added screenshots of examples for most commands.
+Also added error cases for commands
     * Developer Guide:
-      to be added
+      Wrote the portion regarding UI, and Planned Enhancements

 * **Team Tasks**:
     * Updated AboutUs
-    * Assigned issues for v1.2 and v1.3
+    * Assigned issues for v1.2, v1.3 and v1.4
     * Gave feedback for PRs
     * Completed issue triaging for PE-D, and assigned issues accordingly